ray-project/ray/doc/source/fault-tolerance.rst

     actor = Actor.remote()

-    # The actor will be reconstructed up to 5 times.
+    # The actor will be restarted up to 5 times.
 After that, methods will
     # raise exceptions.
-The actor is reconstructed by rerunning its
+The actor is restarted by rerunning its
     # constructor.
 Methods that were executing when the actor died will also
     # raise exceptions.
     for _ in range(100):